To Scan a document for bracketed variables:

 4.'Scope' of the Scan.
 By default, Pathagoras will scan for variables in just the 'main' document (and not within headers, footers, text-boxes and other non-main document locations).
 However, if your documents contain (or may contain) variables in headers, footers, etc., just check the box just above the Scan button that reads "Scan in Headers, Footers, etc." The setting is 'sticky' and will remain set for all future sessions (unless, of course, you uncheck it).

 5.Once the scan is done, your job is to provide replacement data for each variable.
 Hand-type the personal data to replace the variables.
-Figure 3.
+See Figure 3.
 It is perfectly fine to leave the value for a variable 'blank.'
 You can complete it later.

 •If a Data Record was previously saved for a specific client or customer, you can simply recall the Record.
-It will appear under the Existing Data list in the upper right section of the screen.
+It will appear under the Existing Records list in the upper right section of the screen.
 No retyping required (unless of course, you need to change a specific value from the saved record).

 Figure 1.
 A 'blank' Instant Database screen.
 The ‘search for’ text (typically a Document Variable)